 A small town located just north of Mount Pleasant, Awendaw is quiet and rustic.
 The sparsely populated area is part of Charleston County and about 45 minutes to an hour from the downtown peninsula.
 Residents enjoy owning acreage, and the lifestyle in Awendaw definitely has a country-living feel.
 Much of the town is located within the Francis Marion National Forest or on the Intracoastal Waterway, enabling property owners to choose from wooded and waterfront home sites.
 The most recent development in the town is the Bulls Bay Golf Course and Country Club, which features luxury homes and lots for home building.
 While the area is private and peaceful, it is also just close enough to the amenities of Mt.
 Pleasant and the beaches of the Isle of Palms.
-There is just 1 active residential listing for Awendaw Waterfront Real Estate.
+There are 4 active residential listings for Awendaw Waterfront Real Estate.
+The median price is $1,160,000, the average price is $1,232,250, and prices range from $659,000 up to $1,950,000.
 This site doesn't include contingent properties, fractional property sales, and properties of type 'other' (such as boat slips).
-If you would like to come and see any of homes on this site, I would love to offer you a no strings attached showing.
-Simply give me, Bob Brennaman Jr. at The Brennaman Group, a call at (843) 345-6074 and we will schedule your free showing(s) of real estate in Awendaw or neighboring areas.

 Properties marked with the Broker Reciprocity logo are provided courtesy of Charleston Trident Multiple Listing Service, Inc.